katshaze/project1/README.md

 # Project1 Book Pinch

 ## What/why
-A book search and track app where you can separate out your highest rated books, then find other users with similar book loves to get ideas for your next book to pinch.
+An app to search books and track them as reading/read/to read.
+Create a favourites list of your highest rated books, then find other users with similar taste to get ideas for your next book to pinch.

 ## Get it running
 * Open in your browser using: